Zhang Shuai: 2013: First WTA Tour title

-2014
+2014: Mixed results

 Zhang started the season at the Shenzhen Open as the sixth seed losing to Chan Yung-jan in the first round, and played in the doubles tournament with Zheng Saisai as the top seeds, losing in the quarterfinal round to Monica Niculescu & Klára Zakopalová.
 Next, in the Hobart International, she lost to the seventh-seeded Zakopalová in the second round.
-She reached the doubles final with Lisa Raymond as the second seeded team losing again to Niculescu & Zakopalová in a match decided in the super tie-break.
+She reached the doubles final with Lisa Raymond as the second seeded team losing again to Niculescu & Zakopalová in a match decided in a super tiebreak.
 Zhang's winless streak in the Grand Slam tournaments reached nine as she had a disappointing opening-round loss to Mona Barthel in the Australian Open.

 She also lost in first round with Kimiko Date-Krumm in doubles against the seventh-seeded team of Andrea Hlaváčková & Lucie Šafářová.
 She suffered another first-round lost to the wildcard and second seed Svetlana Kuznetsova in the Pattaya Open.
-After being three games from losing the doubles finals in the second, she and partner Peng Shuai as the fourth-seeded team rallied back to defeat the third-seeded Kudryavtseva & Rodionova in a thrilling match decided by a super tie-break.
+After being three games from losing the doubles finals in the second, she and partner Peng Shuai as the fourth-seeded team rallied back to defeat the third-seeded Kudryavtseva & Rodionova in a thrilling match decided by a super tiebreak.
 In early February, Zhang competed in the Fed Cup for China in Astana.
 Partnering with Liu Fangzhou, Zhang lost the deciding doubles match against Uzbekistan's Nigina Abduraimova & Sabina Sharipova in the first round-robin match.
 She teamed with Peng Shuai in a straight-set victory against South Korea's team of Han Na-lae & Yoo Mi in the second match.
 In the third round, she beat Juan Ting-fei from Taiwan in the second singles rubber and teamed with Wang Qiang to defeat the team of Juan & Lee Ya-hsuan.
 Later in the same month, Zhang lost to qualifier Petra Cetkovská in the second round of the Qatar Open.
 In the doubles competition with Lisa Raymond, she lost in straight sets to the top-seeded team of Sara Errani & Roberta Vinci in the second round.
 She failed to qualify for the Dubai Tennis Championships.
-Playing as the eighth seed, she lost to Karolína Plíšková in the second qualifier.
+Playing as the eighth seed, she lost to Karolína Plíšková in the second round of qualifying.
 Partnering with Lisa Raymond, she lost in the second round of the doubles draw against Hlaváčková & Šafářová.
 At the Mexican Open as the eighth seed, she reached the semifinal round only to retire because of her shoulder to top-seeded Dominika Cibulková after six games.
 With Chuang Chia-jung in doubles, she lost to the second seeds Kristina Mladenovic & Galina Voskoboeva in the quarterfinal round.
 At Indian Wells, Zhang lost to Mladenovic in the first round, and withdrew from the doubles competition because of her shoulder injury.
 At the Miami Open, she suffered another first-round loss against Lauren Davis.
 Zhang then also withdrew from the Oaks Club Challenger.